Cedar Mountain Community Church – Squamish, BC

 Cedar Mountain Community Church fonds

 1 mm of textual records and 1 photo

-It was decided to begin church services in January of 1980, which were held in an office in the Stawmus Mall until the church building was completed.
-Nick Dyck, along with visiting pastors took on the responsibility of services at that time.
+It was decided to begin church services in January 1980.
+They met in an office in the Stawmus Mall until the church building was completed.
+Nick Dyck, along with visiting pastors, took on the responsibility of services at that time.
 It was also decided to keep the denominational aspect low key for the time being because all the original members came from various backgrounds.
 When sufficient members joined, they would decide whether to become affiliated with the Mennonite Brethren Conference or not.

 The language of worship is English.